ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 A <strong>node</strong> is an x86 server with compute and storage resources.
 A single Nutanix cluster can have an unlimited number of nodes. <strong>Different hardware platforms are available to address varying workload needs for compute and storage</strong>.

+### x86 Architecture:

+The x86 architecture is an instruction set architecture (ISA) series for computer processors.
+Developed by Intel Corporation, x86 architecture defines how a processor handles and executes different instructions passed from the operating system (OS) and software programs.

+The “x” in x86 denotes ISA version.

+Designed in 1978, x86 architecture was one of the first ISAs for microprocessor-based computing.
+Key features include:
+Provides a logical framework for executing instructions through a processor Allows software programs and instructions to run on any processor in the Intel 8086 family Provides procedures for utilizing and managing the hardware components of a central processing unit (CPU) The x86 architecture primarily handles programmatic functions and provides services, such as memory addressing, software and hardware interrupt handling, data type, registers and input/output (I/O) management.

+Classified by bit amount, the x86 architecture is implemented in multiple microprocessors, including 8086, 80286, 80386, Core 2, Atom and the Pentium series.
+Additionally, other microprocessor manufacturers, like AMD and VIA Technologies, have adopted the x86 architecture.

 Each node in the cluster:

 * Runs a standard hypervisor